joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the OpenShift Container Platform 4.3.

+2. You cannot deploy both an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5 instance to the same cluster.
+If you need to run both instances of the product, then they must be running in separate clusters.

-2. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.
+3. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.
 If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

 **Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
 If you prefer a manual installation, proceed to the next section.